 After school workshops and short term classes

-In addition to our year-long enrichment classes we offer a variety of workshops both during school hours and as part of our after school program.
-This year we have offered Chess, Art History, Capoeira, and a Makers’ Workshop, and look forward to more.
+In addition to our year-long enrichment classes we offer a variety of workshops both during school hours and as part of our after-school program.